rclone/rclone/docs/content/jottacloud.md

 API request to get the entire list, so for large folders this could lead to long wait time before the first results are shown.

+Note also that with rclone version 1.58 and newer information about [MIME types](/overview/#mime-type) are not available when using `--fast-list`.

 ### Modified time and hashes

 Jottacloud allows modification times to be set on objects accurate to 1